WyrmUK/Wyrm.CESIL/README.md

 |IExecutor|Executor|
 |IInterpreter|Interpreter|
 Then simply inject IInterpreter into your class constructor.
-You call the ?
-Then you can call the ?
+You call the Load method to load the program.
+Then you can call the Run method to run it.

 ## Introduction to CESIL
 CESIL (Computer Education in Schools Instruction Language) was an early attempt by ICL to introduce children to software development.
 It was prevalent in the late 60's and throughout the 70's.
 Essentially a very basic Assembly Language, it was excellent for getting children to learn how to do a lot with a few instructions.